 pronounce the name of ALLAH on all animals while in the act of slaughtering.

 There are other differences between halal and kosher that make some kosher products haram or questionable with respect to Muslim consumption.

 These differences may seem minor to some.
 However, indulging in acts or cuisine that is haram is a very serious offense against ALLAH.
 Consuming alcohol or pork is a clear violation of ALLAH's commandments and should not be taken lightly.
 The pronouncement of the name of ALLAH at the time of slaughter is an act of worship and obedience in its own right.
 Not only is this pronouncement an act of worship of the most high unto itself, it also is the key to many blessings and bounties.
 Muslims and non-Muslims alike can taste the difference in meat slaughtered in a benign, humane manner and meat slaughtered while foregoing the rite's inherent compassion to the animal.

-While many things are clearly halal or clearly haram, there are some things that are not clear.
-These items are considered questionable or suspect, and more information is needed to categorize them as halal or haram.
-Such items are often referred to as mashbooh, which means "doubtful" or "questionable".
-Foods containing ingredients such as gelatin, enzymes, emulsifiers, etc. would be mashbooh because, more often than not, the origin of these ingredients is not known.
+While many things are clearly halal or haram, there are some things which are not clear.
+Further information is needed to categorize them as halal or haram.
+Such items are often referred to as mashbooh, which means doubtful or questionable.

 The benefits of IFANCA Halal Certification are many and include the following: